What is a project bank account?

 - Queensland Building and Construction Commission: which monitors PBA compliance and investigates PBA discrepancies and payment concerns raised by a principal or subcontractor.

-Under the Building Industry Fairness (Security of Payment) Act 2017 (BIF Act), a first-tier subcontractor is a subcontract that contributes directly to the performance of the contract (see section 6(5)).
+A first-tier subcontract is a subcontract that contributes directly to the performance of the contract (see section 6(5)).
 Therefore, a party to a subcontract for the building contract would be a first-tier subcontractor.

 - determining whether a project bank account is needed for a building contract